-The Alfa Laval Aalborg Micro is a uniquely compact boiler/economizer designed for waste heat recovery from a vessel’s auxiliary engines.
+The Alfa Laval Aalborg Micro is a uniquely compact marine boiler/economizer that recovers waste heat from auxiliary engines or smaller main engines.

 The cost-efficient way to meet your need for steam

 - Extremely compact, plug-and-play design for easy retrofit

 - Easy improvement of Carbon Intensity Indicator (CII)

 - Reduced wear and maintenance on the oil-fired boiler